Written by Steven T. Szilagyi (Kiski '88)

 Associate Headmaster for Institutional Advancement

 Since the summer of 2003, we have been thoughtfully implementing an aggressive and focused capital raising campaign in coordination with a strategically designed master plan dedicated to comprehensive campus improvement for Kiski.
 I am happy to report that this important process continues to move forward in many positive ways and it has literally transformed the campus and the School.
 Our multi-phased capital campaign for Kiski has included new construction, the repurposing and remodeling of existing buildings as well as extensive renovations made to our older facilities on the campus.
-I am pleased and excited to report to you that as of today we have raised over $29 million for our current capital campaign from foundations, trustees, alumni, parents, grandparents, and friends of the School.
+I am honored and excited to report to you today that our current capital campaign has brought in $33.8 million for Kiski, our endowment, our programs, and our campus renovation projects.
+This generous and important financial support was invested in the School and our Capital Campaign by alumni, students, parents, grandparents, trustees, faculty, friends, and foundations.
+It is also important to note that since we very quietly started raising capital campaign related funding for Kiski back in June of 2003 we have successfully raised over $46 million to support the School, our students, and our projects.
 In addition to the ongoing acquisition of fresh funding for our campus and building improvement projects, our capital raising initiatives have also focused on raising new money for innovative program enhancements for our academic and athletic programs, technological upgrades throughout the campus, financial aid and scholarships, and the continued growth of the School’s endowment.

 Most of the major foundations in the Pittsburgh region have supported Kiski’s educational mission and our capital campaign with major grants.
 Their grants, together with tremendous support from our Board of Trustees, Board of Visitors, alumni, parents, grandparents, local businesses, and friends of the School have allowed us to build a thriving capital campaign for Kiski and have made many good things possible for the School and our students.
 Please know that everyone at Kiski remains truly thankful for the generous support that has been dedicated to the School and our important educational mission!